Ilias-fmi/TestOverview/README.md

 ![Picture not available](https://github.com/Ilias-fmi/TestOverview/blob/ReadMe_update-1/readMe/TestImport2.png)

-Now your able to see the results in the subtab **TestOverview**
+The results are now visible in the subtab **TestOverview**.

 ![Picture not available](https://github.com/Ilias-fmi/TestOverview/blob/ReadMe_update-1/readMe/TO_table.png)
-###Test/Exercise Diagrams
+### Test/Exercise Diagrams
-With TestOverview it is possible to creat diagrams of the average results.
-For a testdiagram go to the subtab **Diagram** in the tab **TestOverview**.
+With TestOverview it's possible to create diagrams of the average results.
+For a test-diagram go to the subtab **Diagram** in the tab **TestOverview**.

 ![Picture not available](https://github.com/Ilias-fmi/TestOverview/blob/ReadMe_update-1/readMe/TestDiagram_mit_pfeil.png)

-For a exercisediagram you have to enter a granularity.
-If your granularity is to small the diagramm is set to 100 buckets as a max size.
-After click on **Make my Diagram** to render it.
+For an exercise-diagram you have to enter a granularity.
+If the granularity is too small the diagramm is set to 100 buckets as a maximum size.
+Click on **Make my Diagram** to render it.

 ![Picture not available](https://github.com/Ilias-fmi/TestOverview/blob/ReadMe_update-1/readMe/exerciseDiagram.png)
-###Export
+### Export
 The export window of TestOverview looks like this.
 ![Picture not available](https://github.com/Ilias-fmi/TestOverview/blob/ReadMe_update-1/readMe/export.png)
 It provides two generic ways to export the results of added tests and exercises; *reduced* and *extended*.